natalieagus/50002/docs/Labs/lab1.md

 * So if our MOSFET switch controls access to the storage capacitor, you can see we will need to refresh the capacitor’s charge at fairly frequent intervals.

 {: .highlight}
- **Record** down the estimated discharge time.
-You will need this information for Checkoff 2.
+ **Record** down the estimated discharge time and head to eDimension to answer the related question.

 ## Part B: Noise Immunity